gaetanprx/backup/README.md

-# backup
+# backup or restore
-script backup python
+This is a script in langage python
+You can make a restore or a backup and you choice this when you run the script The script create folder backup or restore if not exist The configuration to run the script is in backup.yml file

 ## REQUIREMENTS
 - This script will run with python 3.7+